substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-Summary: Allowing any kind of origin for `remark` should not have any negative consequences.
+This PR updates the System pallet to allow any kind of origin to call the `remark` dispatchable.

 ---